-- 1. Locate the REGEN INHIBIT on the outside of the control panel under the display. - 2.
-Set the switch to DISABLED (O). - 3.
-Enter the SCR status screen and verify the disabled regeneration indicator appears above the words SCR INHIB SOLID.
+- 1. Open the control door and locate the switch labeled REGEN INHIBIT. - 2.
+Set the switch to DISABLED (O). - Enter the SCR status screen and verify the disabled regeneration indicator appears above the words SCR INHIB - SOLID.
 See Selective Catalytic Reduction (SCR) Monitoring.

-IMPORTANT NOTE: Disabling auto exhaust aftertreatment cleaning is not recommended for any situation unless it is safety related or if the fuel tank lacks the required fuel to complete the cleaning process.
+NOTE: Disabling auto exhaust after-treatment cleaning is not recommended for any situation unless it is safety related or if the fuel tank lacks the required fuel to complete the cleaning process.